ryqndev/Intro-To-Web-Dev/readme.md

 # What is this?

-HackUCI-Web is the source code for the intro to web development workshop for HackUCI 2019.
+HackUCI-Demo is the source code for the intro to web development workshop for HackUCI 2019.
 The workshop will involve a live code demo to create a basic todo app that cover the following basics:

  * What is HTML? and how do we write it?
  * What is CSS? and how do we write it?